Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 The first step to designing a good market research plan is to define your need.
 What issue do you want to address?
 What do you hope to achieve?
 Set a survey goal to keep your market research focused on the decisions you are trying to make.

-You may need to conduct a qualitative research study first to identify which issue is the most pressing or test a hypothesis.
-This exploratory market survey can be distributed to a focus group, or you could conduct a phone or personal interview.
+Conduct a qualitative study first to identify pressing issues or test a hypothesis before proceeding.
+Distribute this exploratory market survey to a focus group, or conduct a phone or personal interview.

-Social media has become increasingly popular for gauging people’s interest and is a great way to engage your audience around a topic you would like to address.
+Social media has become increasingly popular for gauging people’s interest.
+It is also a great way to engage your audience on a specific topic.
 You can post a short survey or a one question poll to quickly test your hypothesis before conducting a full study.

 2. Craft Your Survey Questions Carefully